 Vector PDF **Updated**

 Vector PDF now offers a full vector output solution, as long as all input files are vectors.
-This requires manual product setup, and the simplest way to achieve this is to create a gallery of vectors on CPP, and link them to the product so they can be selected in the App.
-PDF format will yield the best results.
+This requires manual product setup, and the simplest way to achieve this is to create a gallery of vector designs on CPP, and link them to the product so they can be selected in the App.
+PDF format will yield the best/most consistent results.

 Important Note: Vector PDF may not be compatible with all of the features and options available on CPP.
 It is highly advised to Print Test your product configuration using the Vector PDF Output Type to ensure the results are as desired.